 Bachman Lake Dam and Spillway Rehabilitation Project

 The Bachman Lake Dam and Spillway Rehabilitation project will ensure dam safety, minimize flood risk, and provide regulatory compliance.
 In addition, dredging maintenance improvements will help revitalize the lake, improve water quality and allow residents to enjoy the lake for years to come.
-The project started July 2019 and is estimated to be completed in 2024.
-To learn more about the project timeline, construction activities and potential construction disruptions please visit project website at https://bachmanlakedam.com/.
+The dredging project started in July 2019 and was completed in April 2023.
+Improvements to the lake dam embankment and spillway structures will begin in late 2023 with expected completion by December 2025.
+To learn more about the project timeline, construction activities and trail detours, please visit the project website at https://bachmanlakedam.com/

 Bachman Lake is a 205-acre city lake, located in northwest Dallas on the north side of Love Field Airport.
 Featured amenities include a 5k hike and bike trail (3.08 miles), picnic areas, a pavilion, boating, Bachman Recreation Center and indoor aquatic center.